red5pro/streaming-html5/README.md

   <a href="#subscribing">subscribing</a>
 </p>

-# Red5 Pro HTML5 Streaming Testbed
+# Red5 Pro HTML Streaming Testbed

 This repository contains a simple project with a number of examples that can be used for testing and reference for the Red5 Pro WebRTC SDK.